 This place has an amazing selection that spans over two floors and calls itself the ‘best little bookshop in South East Asia.’

 Pop in and have a browse; who knows what you could find!

 15. Walk through some beautiful gardens, Tay Ho

 We are Ryan and Janine from the UK.
-After graduating university in 2015 we decided to start travelling and teaching English abroad.
-First we spent over a year living in Hanoi and now we are in Valencia, Spain.
-We started our blog a few months ago and came up with our name ‘Same Same But Different‘ when we were living in South East Asia, as people there say this a lot.
-You can follow our adventure on Facebook, Instagram and Twitter.
+After graduating from university in 2015, we decided to start traveling and teaching English abroad.
+First, we spent over a year living in Hanoi, and now we are in Valencia, Spain.
+We started our blog a few months ago and came up with our name ‘Same Same But Different’ when we were living in South East Asia, as people there say this a lot.
+You can follow our adventure on Facebook, Instagram, and Twitter.